sketchplugins/plugin-directory/README.md

 - [SymbolNameAutocomplete](https://github.com/griffin-stewie/symbolnameautocomplete), by griffin-stewie: This plugin gives you autocompletion of symbol names when creating a symbol.
 - [Decimal Number Generator](https://github.com/vaexperience/sketch-plugin-decimal-number-generator), by vaexperience: Generate anbd override text fields with decimal number values and custom character content
 - [MarginSymbols](https://github.com/griffin-stewie/MarginSymbols), by griffin-stewie:
-- [Sketch Styler](https://github.com/oodesign/sketch-styler), by oodesign: Assigns styles automatically to all of your unstyled layers.
+- [Sketch Styler](https://github.com/oodesign/sketch-styler), by oodesign: Sketch plugin that assigns styles automatically to all of your unstyled layers.
 - [Iconify](https://github.com/iconify/iconify-sketch), by Vjacheslav Trushkin: Iconify integration.
 Import MDI, FontAwesome, Jam, EmojiOne and many other icons to Sketch document.
 - [Sketch Resize Symbol](https://github.com/abynim/sketch-resize-symbol), by Aby Nimbalkar: A Sketch plugin to resize Symbol instances to their original size.
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects